libopenstorage/specs/README.md

 # Open Storage Specifications

-This project is about defining an interface to orchestrate the provisioning of storage volumes for Linux containers in a distributed, multi-node environment, and creating a specification by which a volume's properties can be defined.
-It also provides a UX guideline describing how an end user would provision storage for stateful applications deployed in Linux containers.
+Libopenstorage defines a specification to provision and manage  storage volumes for Linux containers in a distributed, multi-node environment.
+It also provides a UX guideline for provisioning storage for stateful applications deployed in Linux containers.

-We hope that this work will align with the Open Containers Project.
+We hope that this work aligns with the Open Containers Project.

-We also encourage anyone that has a vested interest in supporting stateful Linux containers to join this effort.
+We also encourage anyone that has an interest in supporting stateful Linux containers to join this effort.

 # The Six Factors of Storage for Linux Containers